openstack/charm-guide/doc/source/openstack-on-lxd.rst

 Once deployment has completed (units should report a ready state in the status output), check that you can access the deployed cloud OK:

+    Note:  While Keystone V3 can be enabled earlier than Queens, the example bundles provided herein use the default version of the Keystone API as shipped upstream.
+As of Queens, that default is V3, and prior to Queens the default was V2.

 .. code:: bash

-    source novarc
+    source openrc
     openstack catalog list
     openstack service list
     openstack network agent list
     openstack volume service list

-This commands should all succeed and you should get a feel as to how the various OpenStack components are deployed in each container.
+The openstack client commands should all succeed and you should get a feel as to how the various OpenStack components are deployed in each container.

 Upload an image
 +++++++++++++++